 We found four new treatment trials (reported in five publications) that fit our inclusion criteria published since the last review, but only two met quality criteria.
-One trial, presented in two publications, examined the impact of escitalopram on adolescent MDD.
-We rated the publication that examined the extended efficacy, safety, and tolerability of escitalopram relative to placebo as poor quality because of substantial overall attrition (46.7 percent).
-Thus, we include only the original trial in our synthesis of KQ 5 evidence.
-We also found one trial of good quality on collaborative care that we included in this review.
-We rated a trial that examined the efficacy of Parent-Child Interaction Therapy Emotion Development (PCIT-ED) among preschool children with depression as poor quality because of its large and differential attrition.
-Likewise, we rated a trial of adjunctive family psychoeducation in adolescent major depressive disorder as poor quality because the study dropped participants from one study site, did not perform intention-to-treat analysis, and did not blind outcome assessors.
+One trial, presented in two publications, examined the impact of escitalopram on adolescent MDD.^{107,108} We rated the publication that examined the extended efficacy, safety, and tolerability of escitalopram relative to placebo108 as poor quality because of substantial overall attrition (46.7%).
+Thus, we include only the original trial107 in our synthesis of KQ 5 evidence.
+We also found one trial of good quality on collaborative care that we included in this review.109 We rated a trial that examined the efficacy of Parent-Child Interaction Therapy Emotion Development (PCIT-ED) among preschool children with depression as poor quality because of its large and differential attrition.111 Likewise, we rated a trial of adjunctive family psychoeducation in adolescents with MDD as poor quality because the study dropped participants from one study site, did not perform ITT analysis, and did not blind outcome assessors.110